Award winning Cheltenham Wedding Photographer

 Entrance into the Ceremony

-If you would like formal/group, family pictures after your ceremony I would advise putting together a list of what you would like so nothing is missed.
-You should also be mindful that group pictures can be time very consuming.
+If you would like formal/group, family pictures after your ceremony.
+I would always advise putting together a list of what you would like so nothing is missed.
+You should be mindful that group pictures can be time very consuming.
 I am more than happy to do group pictures, but just make sure it does not take too much time out of your day.
 As a suggestion or a starting point;

 Bride & Groom with the bride’s parents.